flipperdevices/flipperzero-firmware/README.md

 I will ask that you temper your expectations: the Flipper Zero screen is small and many readers may have difficulty reading the qrcodes, especially if they are encoding a lot of data.
-I have successfully got my iPhone to read qrcodes encoding phone numbers and wifi info, both of which are relatively short.
+However, I have successfully got my iPhone to read qrcodes encoding phone numbers, wifi info, and a url, all the way up to a version 11 qrcode (ie, the largest size the screen will fit).

-## Wifi QRCodes
+## Example: Wifi QRCodes
 Most phones can automatically connect to wifi networks from a qrcode.
 If you should like to encode your wifi's connection info into a qrcode, here's how you'd do it: